DafnyVSCode/Dafny-VSCode/client/README.md

 ## Features

+* Provides `.dfy` language support to VS Code.
+* Automatic installation of _Dafny_.
+* Compile and run `.dfy` files.
+* Automatic verification as one types.
+* Errors, warnings and hints are shown through the VS Code interface.
+When there are no errors, you get a :thumbsup: on the status bar.
+* Spawns a _DafnyServer_ in the background and sends verification requests upon opening and saving _Dafny_ files.
+* Context menu for most commands.
+* Left hand side status bar item provides information about the current file.
+* Right hand size status bar item relates to the state of the _DafnyServer_.
+* _IntelliSense_ for classes.
+* _CodeLens_ showing method references.
-* **NEW** Warning if the Dafny Plugin is used without a workspace.
+* Shows warning if the _Dafny_ plugin is used without a workspace.
 Can cause features to not work correctly.
-* **NEW** Context Menu for most commands.
+* Display counter example for failing proof (requires _Dafny_ 1.9.15+).
-* **NEW** CounterExamples are not shown directly anymore, because of performance issues.
-You still can dafny.automaticShowCounterModel to true or use `F7`.
+* _CounterExamples_ are not shown directly.
+You can set `dafny.automaticShowCounterModel` to true or use `F7`.
-* Display counter example for failing proof (requires Dafny +1.9.15)
-* IntelliSense for classes
-* Compile and Run dfy file
-* Update notification if there is a newer release of Dafny.
-* CodeLens showing method references
-* DafnyDefinition provider to support refactorings in the future
-* Automatic verification as one types
-* Automatic installation of Dafny
-* Provides .dfy language support to vscode.
-* Spawns a DafnyServer in the background and sends veification requests upon opening and saving Dafny files.
-* Errors, warnings and hints are shown through the vscode interface.
-When there are no errors, you get a thumbup on the status bar.
 * Syntax highlighting thanks to [sublime-dafny](https://github.com/erggo/sublime-dafny).
 See file `LICENSE_sublime-dafny.rst` for license.
-* Left hand side status bar item provides information about the current file.
-* Right hand size status bar item relates to the state of the DafnyServer.
+* _DafnyDefinition_ provider to support refactorings in the future.
+* Update notification if there is a newer release of _Dafny_.

 ![assertions animation](simpleassert.gif)